Mass Psychosis: Understanding Its Causes And Mental Health Symptoms

 Mass motor hysteria

-Wessely's models are usually the most commonly referenced when examining cases of MPI.
+Wessely's models are those most commonly referenced when examining cases of MPI.
 However, other scientists posit that features of the two types often overlap, and one comprehensive definition might be more suitable.

 Mass psychosis can manifest in various ways.
-Outbreaks are often triggered by a sensory experience like an unpleasant smell, a suspicious-looking object or substance, an unidentified sound, or another form of stimuli that may create fears of exposure to environmental danger.
+Outbreaks often follow a sensory experience like an unpleasant smell, a suspicious-looking object or substance, an unidentified sound, or another form of stimuli that may create fears of exposure to environmental danger.

-Triggers of mass psychosis may contribute to the "nocebo effect," in which an individual develops symptoms because they expect to do so.
+Stimuli leading to mass psychosis may contribute to the "nocebo effect," in which an individual develops symptoms or physical complaints because they expect to do so.
 The nocebo effect can be considered the opposite of the placebo effect, in which an individual experiences symptom relief because they expect a treatment to work.
 In both cases, outcomes aren't necessarily based on reality.

-Some signs of mass psychogenic illness can include the following:
+Some reported symptoms and signs of mass psychogenic illness can include the following:

-• Physical symptoms, such as dizziness, headache, tremors, and fainting with no physiological basis; this type of condition, where individuals experience such sensory issues without an underlying medical explanation, can be categorized as a conversion disorder
+• Physical symptoms, such as dizziness, headache, tremors, breathing problems, sore throats, and fainting, with no physiological basis; this type of condition, where individuals experience such symptoms without an underlying medical explanation, can be categorized as a conversion disorder

 • Extreme, acute anxiety